SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

 * **Centralized MDC management.**
   Avoid using magic strings for MDC keys or values.
-  Define them in a dedicated structure or utility (e.g., `MdcKeys` class) to ensure discoverability and prevent errors during refactoring.
+  Define them in a dedicated structure or utility (e.g., `RequestlogContext` class) to ensure discoverability and prevent errors during refactoring.

 * **Responsibility and ownership.**
   The component or class that sets MDC context values is also responsible for clearing them.